r0zar/fund-search-client/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Next Steps

+- add error UI state if env vars are not provided
+- add more e2e test cases for business logic
+- add some unit test cases for functionality
+- refactor and organize code to support future updates
+- update favicon and SEO metadata
+- add open graph previews